ChemistLock/ChemistLock/README.md

 Hello!
-My name is Sherlock, but you may call me Lock
+My name is Sherlock, but you may call me Lock.
-I am an Aspiring Embalmer/FBI's most wanted criminal I'm here to fuck around maybe make a couple sites
+I am an Aspiring Embalmer/FBI's most wanted criminal

+I'm here to fuck around maybe make a couple sites